Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Discussion

-We explore how rupture evolution depends on the relative prestress level and the amplitude of stress heterogeneity by systematically varying $\alpha$ and $R_0$, which represent the stress heterogeneity amplitude and regional ambient stress level.
-We find two distinct dynamic rupture styles (Fig.~\ref{Fig6:Grid_search}): one resembling the preferred model, and another dominated by a prominent updip-propagating pulse that reflects off the free surface, back-propagates, and transitions to crack-like rupture.
+Our preferred model indicates that the interplay of dynamically evolving friction and stresses gives rise to mixed rupture styles and depth-dependent rupture propagation.
+We next investigate how rupture evolution depends on the amplitude of stress heterogeneity and the relative prestress level by systematically varying $\alpha$ and $R_0$, which represent the stress heterogeneity amplitude and regional ambient stress level.
+We find two distinct dynamic rupture styles (Fig.~\ref{Fig6:Grid_search}): one resembling the preferred model, and another dominated by a prominent updip-propagating pulse that reflects at the free surface, back-propagates, and transitions to crack-like rupture.

-We find that our preferred rupture style requires low fault strength compared to the dynamic stress drop, corresponding to a low seismic $S$ ratio \cite{Das1977Numerical}.
+We find that our preferred rupture style requires low fault strength compared to the dynamic stress drop, corresponding to a low seismic $S$ ratio \cite{Das1977Numerical} (Equation~\ref{eq:S}, ratio of initial strength excess over dynamic stress drop, See Methods Sec.``\nameref{Prestress}'').
+The $S$ ratio measures the balance between fault proximity to failure and the available stress release during dynamic weakening.
 Lower effective normal stress and fault strength or higher initial shear stress favor reactivation-dominated scenarios.
-The abrupt transition in rupture behavior with changes in prestress is consistent with prior work (e.g., \cite{Zheng1998Conditionsa, Gabriel2012Transition}).
-However, in simple theoretical and numerical models, higher prestress downdip is generally expected to favor crack-like rupture, while lower prestress should promote updip pulse-like propagation.
-Models without stress heterogeneity (Method Sec.~``\nameref{Regional stress rupture model without stress heterogeneity}''), exhibit a pulse-to-crack rupture transition, characterized by a distinguishable rupture reactivation episode (Extended Figs.~\ref{FigE8:Regional_model}, \ref{FigE9:Reg_depth-varying}, Supplementary Fig.~\ref{SFig:Regional_model_5s_snapshot}, and Video~S2).
+The abrupt transition in rupture behavior with small incremental changes in prestress is consistent with prior work on the interplay between evolving friction and stress (e.g., \cite{Zheng1998Conditionsa, Gabriel2012Transition}).
+However, theoretical and numerical models generally predict that higher prestress downdip favors crack-like rupture, whereas lower prestress promotes updip pulse-like propagation.
+Consistent with the expectation, models without stress heterogeneity (Method Sec.~``\nameref{Regional stress rupture model without stress heterogeneity}''), exhibit a pulse-to-crack rupture transition, characterized by a distinguishable rupture reactivation episode (Supplementary Figs.~\ref{FigE8:Regional_model}, \ref{FigE9:Reg_depth-varying},\ref{SFig:Regional_model_5s_snapshot}, and Supplementary Video~S2).